Heliotrop3/robinhood-hashtable/README.md

 ### Installing
 USE AT YOUR OWN RISK - The Author, Maintainer, and/or Owner are not responsible for the consequences of using this code.

-The CMake is... well, it's rough.
-My primary motivation for using CMake was to simplify building the unit test(s).
-To this end, it's functional, but if you want to use this as a library it'll need some extra love.
-I specifically avoided trying to [install](https://cmake.org/cmake/help/latest/command/install.html) via CMake as I didn't want to mess up the VM and need to reset it (I hadn't pushed anything to GitHub when writing the code - a fear I have overcome).
-As I'm typing this, I'm realizing that's a terrible reason and will look into creating a check point on the VM.
+The CMake is... rough.
+I wanted to learn CMake to simplify building the unit test(s).
+To this end, it's functional, but if you seriously want to use this as a library please reconsider.
+The goal of this project was to create a personal string key hashtable in C to familiarize myself with C, CMake, and unit-testing in C. Should that not discourage you, then you should treat this for what it is - code that passes Valgrind but that hasn't been hardened or battle-tested

-Regardless, until I have a reason to revisit the installation process, it'll stay in its current questionable state.

 ## Help

-The good Lord helps those who help themselves... or something like that.
-Look, don't come to me for help on installing.
-This is a personal project and not something meant to be used in a production environment.
-If choosing to use this in any capacity, you do so at your own risk and with the understanding the Author, Maintainer, and/or Repo Owner are not responsible for the consequences of your decision to use this code.
-Should that not discourage you, then you should treat this for what it is - code that hasn't been hardened or battle-tested and probably has bugs I haven't caught.
+The good Lord helps those who help themselves - you're on your own.
+This is a personal project and not something meant for widespread consumption.

 ## Resources/Acknowledgements